 Your Friends Are in a Completely Different Zone

 When I see my friends from college, I’m happy to see them, but we live on different planets.
 For some, the future is bright- full of endless opportunities and a new level of independence.
-For others, post- grad looks impossible and depressing.
+Such friends accentuated their confidence through their graduation dresses at convocation.
+(For others, post- grad looks impossible and depressing.
 The only consolation prize is an escape from the anxiety and hardships of college.
 I oscillate between offering tipsy, consoling pep talks and drunken, grumpy reality checks.
 Interacting with people who have already graduated can feel better at times.
 It’s reassuring to find other people who went through what you did or are currently experiencing something similar.
 Even when I feel alone, I know there are tons of other people feeling just as lost and confused.

 Informational Interviews Are the Worst